misacandrademoon/misacandrademoon/README.md

   🎓 Linear regression model to analyze how well students align with their chosen career path using AI.

 - [**Freelance Projects**](https://github.com/misacandrademoon/freelance-projects)
-  📊 Business dashboards, API integration, and automation using Python Flask, Spring Boot (with Swagger UI), Power BI, Excel, and occasionally Looker Studio and Google Sheets.
+  📊 Business dashboards, API integration, and automation using Python Flask, Power BI, Excel, and occasionally Looker Studio and Google Sheets.

 - [**School Projects**](https://github.com/misacandrademoon/school-projects)
-  📚 Academic projects on applied math, APIs, data visualization, and statistics.
+  📚 Academic projects on applied math, APIs, data visualization, and statistics, SpringBoot and use API Swagger UI.

 ---